HKU-BAL/ClusterV/README.md

 ## Quick demo

+Make sure you are in the clusterV environment by using `conda activate clusterV`, when using conda environment.

 ```
-# make sure you are in the clusterV environment by using `conda activate clusterV`

 # step 1, download testing files
 cd ClusterV